TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 Similar to heap pools, off-heap pools are also divided between off-heap storage pool and off-heap execution pool.
 The rules of borrowing memory from each other also remains same.

 ![Off-Heap](../Images/off_heap_size.png)
-Here is an exmaple off-heap configuration:
+Here is an example off-heap configuration:

 ```
 -heap-size = 4g -memory-size=16g -critical-heap-percentage=90 -eviction-heap-percentage=81